johnbintz/penchant/README.md

 # ensure git hooks are installed when a gemfile is processed, see below
 ensure_git_hooks!

+# need the bundler UTF-8 fix? ask for it by name!
+bundler_encoding_fix!

 # deploying to heroku and want 1.9.3 goodness?
 ruby '1.9.3'